Displays

 I don’t use 4k resolution on a 27 inch screen because that amount of pixels makes everything look tiny, which strains eyes, and in the case of video games, can make things move more slowly as the video card needs to do more work to handle more mini squares.

-You can use scaling, but depending on your particular screen’s resolution and pixel density, there may be problems with moiré patterns, blurry, shimmering images, and even more labor for your video card, so I stick with 109 pixels per inch (PPI) on a 27 inch, non-retina screen (retina = 218 PPI).
+You can use scaling, but depending on your particular screen’s resolution and pixel density, there may be problems with moiré patterns, blurry, shimmering images, and even more labor for your poor video card, so I stick with 109 pixels per inch (PPI) on a 27 inch, non-retina screen (retina = 218 PPI).

 The refresh rate of this monitor at any resolution is 75Hz, which means it draws and updates the little squares on the screen 75 times every second.
 This is important for your eyes and comfort while using a computer, especially when playing video games with movement and animation.